vjkapur/vj4anc-site/index.md

 ### The timeline:
 - **NOW (8/8 update):** Planning to make my last signature dropoff on Tuesday 8/9.
 Feeling okay about my signature count, but if anyone hasn't signed and would like a porch visit on Monday evening or Tuesday morning, I'm always up for it!
 Still unclear we have a competitive race; we can't know for sure until Thursday 8/11.
 Even if we don't, there are hugely consequential nearby races that I'm ready to help support, while I also continue hearing from folks in 5C07 and start the work early.
 - **August 10th:** Ballot petitions are due.
 Officially, I'll need 25 signatures of duly registered voters within the SMD's boundaries.
 Practically speaking, I'll want a buffer of... as many as I can get.
-- **late Sept/early Oct** Mail/Dropbox ballots [should be received](https://twitter.com/Vote4DC/status/1554102744436310017) in the mail by all registered voters.
+- **late Sept/early Oct:** Mail/Dropbox ballots [should be received](https://twitter.com/Vote4DC/status/1554102744436310017) in the mail by all registered voters.
+These can be mailed, or, as I'd recommend, dropped off at a dropbox (such as the one in front of Woodridge Library).
+- **early-mid October:** Dropboxes will open to receive those ballots.
+- **late Oct/early Nov:** Early Voting centers will open; any DC voter can vote at any DC voting center.
+In 5C07, the Woodridge Library community room is tentatively planned to be our local Early Voting center.
 - **November 8th:** the *END* of voting.
+All Early Voting centers will be open with additional hours; there will be additional Election Day voting centers (such as, tentatively, Burroughs Elementary nearby).
+Any DC voter can vote at any DC voting center.

-As with the last few election cycles, folks will have the chance to vote by mail, dropbox, any Early Voting Center, or any Election Day Voting Center.
-BOE has not finalized voting center/dropbox locations or dates for early voting, but the draft information is [available for review and comment](https://www.dcboe.org/Elections/2022-Elections).
-I expect most of us will be voting at the dropbox in front of **Woodridge Library** or at the new early/Election Day voting center slated for the **Woodridge Library community room**.
+BOE has not finalized voting center/dropbox locations or dates for Early Voting, but the draft information is [available for review and comment](https://www.dcboe.org/Elections/2022-Elections).
+I expect most of us will be voting at the dropbox in front of **Woodridge Library** or at the new Early Voting/Election Day voting center slated for the **Woodridge Library community room**.
+{: .notice--info}

-**Note:** While the Langdon Park Rec Center was both an early and day-of voting center during the Primaries in June, it is not slated to be a voting center at all this round; but the Woodridge Library is just a walk through Langdon Park away!
+While the Langdon Park Rec Center was both an Early Voting and Election Day voting center during the Primaries in June, it is not slated to be a voting center at all this round; but the Woodridge Library is just a walk through Langdon Park away!
 {: .notice--warning}

 *[SMD]: Single-Member District